Dan R. Ghica's Publications [DBLP]

 undecidable.

-Concurrency Foundations of Software Science and Computation
+of Fine-Grained Concurrency Foundations of Software Science

 Structures, FOSSACS